New Proposed Law Clarifies Parentage, Surrogacy Rights, and Rights Arising from Assisted Reproduction

 • If a child is conceived through sexual intercourse, then the person who provided sperm is also a parent of the child.
 Rebuttable presumptions are set out respecting how that person may be determined; the biological parents may agree in advance in writing that the person providing the sperm does not intend to be a parent of the child.

 • A birth parent’s spouse at the time a child is conceived – either through assisted reproduction or through insemination by a sperm donor – is presumed to be a parent of the child.
 This is also subject to a rebuttable presumption, and there are also exceptions.

-• A birth parent may entered into a pre-conception parentage agreement, involving one or more persons, in which they agree together to be the parents of a child who has not yet been conceived.
+• A birth parent may enter into a pre-conception parentage agreement, involving one or more persons, in which they agree together to be the parents of a child who has not yet been conceived.
 To be valid, the agreement must involve no more than four parties.

-In an upcoming Blog I will detail the other new changes that the proposed Bill would make in connection with surrogacy, parenting declarations, and other corollary changes to legislation.
+In an upcoming blog, I will detail the other new changes that the proposed Bill would make in connection with surrogacy, parenting declarations, and other corollary changes to legislation.

 What are your thoughts on this new legislation?
 Are these necessary changes in modern society?

 For the full text of the bill, see: